Darius Cooper

 Darius Cooper (born November 22, 2001) is an American professional football wide receiver for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Tarleton State Texans and was signed by the Eagles as an undrafted free agent in 2025.
+In his playoff debut against the San Francisco 49ers Cooper caught 1 pass for 9 yards.

 Early life

 Cooper is from St. Louis, Missouri.
 He attended Hazelwood West High School where he played football as a quarterback, throwing for 1,275 yards and 15 touchdowns while running for 870 yards and 11 touchdowns as a senior.
 He committed to play college football for the Tarleton State Texans, having been lightly recruited coming out of high school.

 College career

 As a freshman at Tarleton State in 2020, Cooper appeared in six games and caught one pass for six yards.
 He caught five passes for 38 yards and a touchdown in 2021.
 In 2022, he had a breakout year and caught 54 passes for 1,063 yards and nine touchdowns.
 He was named first-team All-Western Athletic Conference (WAC) for his performance in 2022, then earned second-team All-United Athletic Conference (UAC) honors in 2023 after catching 28 passes for 622 yards and five touchdowns.
 In his last season, 2024, Cooper had his best year, finishing second in the NCAA Division I in receiving yards while totaling 76 receptions for 1,450 yards and 14 touchdowns, an average of 19.1 yards-per-catch.
 Cooper was selected first-team All-UAC and a first-team FCS All-American.